 Armstrong

-The Armstrong Piano Company was established by W.B.
-Armstrong in East Rochester, NY in 1884.
-By the turn-of-the-century, Armstrong went into partnership with Foster & Company, forming the Foster-Armstrong Piano Company.
 Foster-Armstrong was a major force in piano manufacturing in the early 20th Century, and they built pianos under the names of Foster, Armstrong, and Foster-Armstrong.
-During the late 19th and early 20th Centuries, the firm built a number of higher quality pianos for a dealer by the name of James F. Cook of Lawrenceburg, Indiana, under the brand name of "J. F. Cook".
-By the 1920's era, Foster-Armstrong merged with the giant Aeolian-American Corporation, and they began building pianos for several popular piano manufacturers including Haines, Fischer, Marshall & Wendell, Franklin, Holmes & Sons, Brewster, and Stratford.
-Aeolian continued to build pianos under many of these names throughout the 20th Century before going out of business in the 1980's.
+During the late 19th and early 20th Centuries, the firm built a number of higher quality pianos for a dealer by the name of James F. Cook of Lawrenceburg, Indiana, under the brand name of “J. F. Cook”.
+By the 1930’s era, Foster-Armstrong merged with the giant Aeolian-American Corporation, and they began building pianos for several popular piano manufacturers including Haines, Fischer, Marshall & Wendell, Franklin, Holmes & Sons, Brewster, and Stratford.
+Aeolian continued to build pianos under many of these names throughout the 20th Century before going out of business in the 1980’s.

 Armstrong Illustrated Catalog

-Illustrated Armstrong Piano Company Sales Catalog, Circa 1912
+Armstrong Piano Company sales catalog, Circa 1912